tom-howard/ros/content/com2009/la1/week1.md

     ![](images/subscriber_output.gif)

-1. As before, we can find out what nodes are running on our system by using the `$ rosnode list` command.
+1. As before, we can find out what nodes are running on our system by using the `rosnode list` command.
 Open a new terminal window (**TERMINAL 4**), run this and see if you can identify the nodes that you have just launched.

 1. Finally, close down your publisher and subscriber nodes and the ROS Master by entering `Ctrl+C` in Terminals 1, 2 and 3.